What is the CMMC?

 The CMMC combines cybersecurity standards and best practices then maps these controls and processes across several maturity levels that range from basic to advanced cyber hygiene.
 Each CMMC level, when implemented, will reduce risk against a specific set of cyber threats using associated controls and processes.

-The Darkblade Systems team includes one of the first 75 CMMC Advisory Body (CMMC-AB) Provisional Assessors on staff, is an official Registered Provider Organization (RPO) and has also applied to be CMMC Third-Party Assessor Organization (C3PAO).
+The Darkblade Systems team includes one of the first CMMC Accreditation Body (CMMC-AB) Provisional Assessors on staff, is an official Registered Provider Organization (RPO) and has also applied to be CMMC Third-Party Assessor Organization (C3PAO).

 Beginning in first quarter CY2021, Darkblade Systems will begin providing consulting services for NIST and CMMC compliance readiness and pre-assessment services for CMMC Maturity Levels 1 through 3.
 Once the Darkblade Systems team receives its C3PAO certification and the CMMC-AB finalizes Maturity Level assessment criteria, the Darkblade Systems team of Cyber and Information Technology professionals will begin conducting official CMMC assessments.